Weighted Hanging Knee Raise

 Follow these step-by-step instructions to perform Weighted Hanging Knee Raise with proper form and technique.

-Lower your legs back down to the starting position without swinging.
+Inhale and slowly lower your legs back to the starting position, extending them fully without swinging.

 Secondary Muscles